tlincke125/flares_code/README.md

 ***

 ## 1.1 Building the stable package
-Note that at the early stages, stable package isn't bug free - tracking issues and fixing bugs will still happen.
-The most recent stable build is 0.0.2-stable
+In the early stages, the stable package isn't bug free - tracking issues and fixing bugs will still.
+The most recent stable build is 0.0.2-stable.

-To install, simply run
+To install:
 ```
 $ pip3 install stable_builds/flares-segmentation-tlincke125-0.0.2-stable.tar.gz
 ```

 ## 1.2 Building the latest package
 First, checkout the **master** branch.
-Then, in the root directory, build the package using the following command:
+Then, in the root directory, build the package and documentation using the following command:

 ```
-$ python3 -m build
+$ ./install.sh
 ```

-This should have produced two files in the ./dist folder.
+This should produce two files in the ./dist folder and update all files in docs/documentation/flares.

 To install the package, go into the dist folder and install the package using pip: